 Forest Family Camp: A magical long weekend of camping under the stars and celebrating nature together

-An enriching weekend of forest school, delicious meals prepared by in-house chefs, wild swimming, yoga and campfires carefully hosted and curated by The Quadrangle Trust and Way of Nature.
+Join us for an enriching weekend of nature connection, delicious vegetarian food, wild swimming, storytelling and music, dance, yoga and campfires hosted and curated by The Quadrangle Trust and Way of Nature.

 We bring together forest school leaders, amazing healthy caterers, musicians and holistic well-being therapists to create a shared space where you and your family can be guided to explore connecting with nature and the art of mindful living.